 Continued professional development (CPD) is extremely important and all Assessors should strive to keep their knowledge up to date.
-By studying to become an IQA, you will undertake three units which are a combination of theory and skills based.
+By taking an IQA qualification, you will undertake three units which are a combination of theory and skills based.
 This will help you to become a better Assessor in general.

 Work around your lifestyle

 The step-up from being an Assessor to becoming an IQA is a big progression in itself, as it will open up so many opportunities.
 Like in an industry, having a bigger skillset will increase your value within a company.
-This is even more true after becoming a qualified IQA.
+This is even more true after completing your IQA qualification.
 You will be able to undertake two different roles within an organisation – helping to save the business money.

 As an IQA you will meet a wide variety of people, from all different backgrounds.
 Not only will you be regularly interacting with your learners, but also their employers and other Assessors too.
 Becoming an IQA is a great way to build up your network and authority within the industry (particularly if you post about your new role on LinkedIn!).

-For more information on becoming an IQA or deciding if this is the right career path for you, why not give our friendly team a call for more information.
+For more information on the IQA qualification or deciding if this is the right career path for you, why not give our friendly team a call for more information.
 They are on hand to help – call 01205 805155.